sandeep-singh-skellam/qubriux-docs/docs/api-documentation/loyalty/loyalty-rewards-api.md

 Finalises reward redemption at point of sale.
 Call this after the customer has confirmed they want to apply their rewards and the transaction is about to be settled.
 This endpoint deducts the appropriate points, wallet balance, or offer from the customer's account and returns the final adjusted cart.

 :::warning
-This endpoint makes irreversible changes to the customer's loyalty balance.
+This endpoint makes immediate changes to the customer's loyalty balance.
 Always call `/cartUpdate` first to preview the impact, then call this endpoint only when the customer explicitly confirms and the POS is ready to settle.
+If the transaction is later cancelled, use `/voidRedemption` to reverse the deduction — do not attempt to manually re-credit points or wallet balance.
 :::

 ### Request Headers